News Articles 11 - 20 of 160

 BASL will need to have completed the process of selecting those applicants who will receive our support well before the ACCEA deadline date.

-If you wish to be considered for a national award in the 2019 round and you would like to seek BASL support, please complete and submit a copy of your ACCEA Application Form to BASL, along with any other supplementary CVQs; e.g. Research & Innovation (Form D), Teaching & Training (Form E), Medical Leadership & Managing a High Quality Service (Form F)
+If you wish to be considered for a national award in the 2020 round and seek BASL support, you should submit a copy of your ACCEA Application Form, along with any other supplementary CVQs; Research & Innovation (Form D), Teaching & Training (Form E), Leadership & Management (Form F).

 Applications should be sent to the BASL Secretariat to Judy Hawksworth at email@example.com .

 When submitting your application to BASL, please provide the name of an individual who has agreed to write your supporting citation.
 Please note: we will need to request a citation for every applicant even if the member is not successful in gaining BASL support, in order to meet the tight deadlines imposed by the ACCEA.

 ACCEA regard the citations provided by BASL as important: they give added value to the process.
 The citation helps clarify information in the application and can put an individual's contribution into the wider context.

 As in previous years BASL are able to support colleagues (BASL members) directly by nomination for national Gold, Silver and Bronze awards.
 As a specialist society, BASL cannot make nominations for Platinum awards; this must be done through the applicant’s University/Research Body and Universities UK.
 BASL can however provide a citation to support an application for a Platinum award.

 1. Send a copy of your completed ACCEA Application Form and other supplementary CVQs to the BASL Secretariat to firstname.lastname@example.org .
 BASL also requires a short piece on your work with BASL and why you feel you should be supported by them.

 Deadline to submit your application to BASL is 09:00 WEDNESDAY 8th APRIL 2020.